Ceramics For Everyone

 Friday, November 1- Sunday, November 3, 9:30am- 4:30pm

-A three day workshop with Tip Toland-Sculpting a life size “EXTREME” expression in clay.
+A three day hands on workshop with Tip Toland-Sculpting a life size “EXTREME” expression in clay.

 Working from photographs, each participant will choose one of three models which all hold extreme, open mouth expressions.
 The photos show the front, profile and musculature of the models so students will be able to study the muscles at work for each expression.